 The CDI services are a core aspect of the Java EE platform and include full support for Java EE modularity and the Java EE component architecture.
 But the specification does not limit the use of CDI to the Java EE environment.
-In the Java SE environment, the services might be provided by a standalone CDI implementation like Weld (see Section 18.4.1, "CDI SE Module"), or even by a container that also implements the subset of EJB defined for embedded usage by the EJB 3.2 specification.
+Starting with CDI 2.0, the specification covers the use of CDI in the Java SE environment as well.
+In Java SE, the services might be provided by a standalone CDI implementation like Weld (see Section 18.4.1, "CDI SE Module"), or even by a container that also implements the subset of EJB defined for embedded usage by the EJB 3.2 specification.
 CDI is especially useful in the context of web application development, but the problems it solves are general development concerns and it is therefore applicable to a wide variety of application.